SetTrend/CSS3---absolute-media-queries/readMe.md

 # CSS3 Absolute Length Media Query Probing Page
+This repository provides a `HTML` web page, showing the current web page's width in `cm`.

-This package gives information about whether a web browser reads OS device information and applies it to CSS3 media queries using absolute lengths.
+You can use this web page to test whether a web browser reads OS device information and correctly applies it to CSS3 media queries using absolute lengths.

-It outputs the width of the viewport according the media queries like:
+The web page outputs the width of the viewport according the media queries like:

 ```css
 @media screen and (min-width: ...cm)